celestiaorg/docs/nodes/celestia-app-slashing.md

    period for 21 days, and can delegate to another validator after they have been unbonded.

-For more details on the slashing parameters, refer to the [celestia-app specifications](https://celestiaorg.github.io/celestia-app/specs/params.html#module-parameters) page.
+For more details on the jailing and slashing parameters, refer to the [celestia-app specifications](https://celestiaorg.github.io/celestia-app/specs/params.html#module-parameters) page.